 Update on Kentucky’s Psychiatry Residency Programs

-by Dr. Sandra Batsel-Thomas
+University of Kentucky by Dr. Sandra Batsel-Thomas

 It is an exciting time of growth for the University of Kentucky Psychiatry Residency Program.
 We started a new Integrated Child and Adolescent psychiatry track this year that allows applicants to match into the Adult Psychiatry and the Child Psychiatry Fellowship at the same time.
 It also allows for more training in pediatrics and pediatric neurology.
 The first two interns started in this track in July.
 We also are staring recruiting this year for our newly improved 5 year combined Internal Medicine/Psychiatry Residency Program.
 This will have 2 residents a year and will be a great complement to our Triple Board residency program.